microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 description: >
 ---

-## Azure Arc-enabled servers inventory using Resource Graph Explorer
+## Azure Arc-enabled servers inventory management using Resource Graph Explorer

 This scenario will guide you on how to use Azure Arc-enabled servers to provide server inventory management capabilities across hybrid multi-cloud and on-premises environments.